Rjpdude/redux-pods/README.md

   }
 })
 ```

-The above tracker tracks changes to the `gameState`, and sets the user's highscore when the game state's `count` property is higher than the the previous count.

 To prevent infinite callback loops, trackers can only generate updates to their own state - the tracked state can only be observed, not updated.